Mini Sweet Potato Pies

 Mash your sweet potatoes.
 In a large bowl, mash your sweet potatoes using a potato masher (paid link).

 Add remaining ingredients.
-Once your potatoes are mashed, add your sugar, brown sugar, vanilla extract, cinnamon, nutmeg, melted butter, pure cane syrup, eggs, and evaporated milk into the same bowl.
+Once your potatoes are mashed, add your sugar, brown sugar, vanilla extract, cinnamon, nutmeg, melted butter, pure cane syrup (paid link), eggs, and evaporated milk into the same bowl.

 Blend ingredients.
 The key to any great sweet potato recipe is the texture of the resulting filling.
 It must be velvety smooth and free of any chunks.
 Blending for around 5 minutes should get you to the desired consistency.